Chart Color Schemes

 Mitchell Park performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's educational profile is notable with university qualification rates at 32.7% of residents aged 15+, surpassing the SA average of 25.7% and the SA4 region's rate of 28.1%.
-Bachelor degrees are most prevalent at 22.2%, followed by postgraduate qualifications (8.0%) and graduate diplomas (2.5%).
-Vocational credentials are held by 28.7% of residents aged 15+, with advanced diplomas at 9.1% and certificates at 19.6%.
+The area's educational profile is notable regionally with university qualification rates of 32.7% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA4 region average of 28.1%.
+Bachelor degrees are the most prevalent at 22.2%, followed by postgraduate qualifications (8.0%) and graduate diplomas (2.5%).
+Vocational credentials are also prominent, with 28.7% of residents aged 15+ holding such qualifications – advanced diplomas account for 9.1% while certificates make up 19.6%.

 Frequently Asked Questions - Education